|

 4. Trigrams symbolize binary

-In the binary number system, Arabic numerals are represented by their
+numbers In the binary number system, Arabic numerals are represented by their

 binary counterparts.
 A binary number can be represented by any sequence of bits (binary